Steady-state bifurcations for three-cell networks with asymmetric inputs: Steady-state bifurcations for three-cell networks with asymmetric inputs

 \section{Steady-state bifurcations for three-cell networks with asymmetric inputs}

-In this section we start by proving some general results for three-cell networks with any number of asymmetric inputs that are useful in the analysis of steady-state bifurcations for the coupled systems associated with those networks.
-We then use these results to analyse and characterize the possible codimension one steady-state bifurcations for the coupled systems associated with three-cell minimal networks with one, two and six asymmetric inputs.
+In this section we address three-cell networks with any number of asymmetric inputs.
+We obtain the network eigenvalues and lattices of synchrony subspaces which combined with the results of the previous section derive the possible codimension-one steady-state for three-cell networks with asymmetric inputs and corresponding bifurcation diagrams.